A Target-Agnostic Protocol-Independent Interface for the Transport Layer: More Details on Target and Compiler

-Meanwhile, in \mtpxdp, the information contained in the blueprint and function calls is translated into metadata that is redirected to the user-space's data path.
-With this metadata, the user-space resegments the relevant data, and sends the resulting segments to XDP-EGRESS.
-The segments will carry the event ID that triggered retransmission to XDP-EGRESS.
-Similar to what is described in \sref{sec:xdp}, the first segment carries relevant metadata and the blueprint.
+Meanwhile, in \mtpxdp, the information contained in the blueprint and function calls is translated into metadata that is redirected to the userspace's data path.
+With this metadata, the userspace resegments the relevant data, and sends the resulting segments to XDP-EGRESS.
+The segments will carry the event ID that triggered retransmission to XDP-EGRESS, and the first segment carries relevant metadata and the blueprint.
 XDP-EGRESS keeps the blueprint in an eBPF map and can populate headers for subsequent data segments accordingly.

-\signpost{Packet blueprints with payload triggered by timeout (retransmissions)} In these cases, \mtpxdp follows the same idea as eTran.
-Recall from \sref{sec:xdp} that timers are handled in the control path thread in user-space, the flow's context is in XDP, and the data segmentation and packet generation are done in the user-space data path thread.
+\signpost{Packet blueprints with payload triggered by timeout (retransmissions)} In these cases, \mtpxdp follows the same approach as eTran.
+Timers are handled in the control path thread in userspace, the flow's context is in XDP, and the data segmentation and packet generation are done in the userspace data path thread.
 When a timeout happens, the control path creates a dummy packet with event metadata and transfers it to XDP-EGRESS.
-In XDP-EGRESS, the packet (event) will trigger the execution of event processors, which in turn, create a packet blueprint for retransmission and issue \code{pkt\_gen}. \code{pkt\_gen} issued from XDP-EGRESS results in the dummy packet getting redirected to the user-space data path.
-The user-space data path does the segmentation of the relevant data for the payload of retransmission, and sends the resulting data segment(s) to XDP-EGRESS.
-Similar to what is described above and in \sref{sec:xdp}, data segments will carry event ID so the XDP-EGRESS can properly handle them.
+In XDP-EGRESS, the packet (event) will trigger the execution of event processors, which in turn, create a packet blueprint for retransmission and issue \emph{pkt\_gen}. \emph{pkt\_gen} issued from XDP-EGRESS results in the dummy packet getting redirected to the userspace data path.
+The userspace data path does the segmentation of the relevant data for the payload of retransmission, and sends the resulting data segment(s) to XDP-EGRESS.
+Similar to what is described above, data segments will carry the event ID so the XDP-EGRESS can properly handle them.

-\eat{ causing a retransmission, the control path must trigger an update in XDP's context and the regeneration of packets in the data path.
-To do so, the control path creates a dummy packet and transfers it to XDP-EGRESS.
-In XDP-EGRESS, the packet will trigger the execution of fast retransmit, creating a packet blueprint, calling \code{pkt\_gen\_instr}, and sending metadata to the data path.
-Lastly, the data path performs a go-back-N and resegments the packets for retransmission. }
+It is worth noting that both cases of retransmission explained above are part of the same scenario of packet generation in \mtpxdp (\sref{sec:mtpxdp_target}).
+In this scenario, the event processor makes XDP-EGRESS redirect a packet (ACK or dummy) carrying metadata with information for retransmission.
+This scenario and the others mentioned in \sref{sec:mtpxdp_target} are all represented by \emph{pkt\_gen} and each translated into different function wrappers by the compiler when generating the event processors.